onnovalkering/brane/docs/quickstart/3-using-the-bakery-repl.md

 $ brane repl
 ```

-Enter the following statements, one by one, in the REPL shell.
+Enter the following statements, one by one, in the <abbr title="Read-eval-print loop">REPL</abbr> shell.
 It will dowload the README.md file from a GitHub repository using the `github` package, and decode its content using the `base64` package:

 ```go
 brane> import "github"